hamidgasmi/training.computerscience.cloud.aws/README.md

 			- It uses the plaintext DEK to encrypt (decrypt) data from (into) EC2 instance to (from) an EBS volume
 			- It erases the plaintext DEK when the instance is stopped/rebooted
 	- Encryption from an OS perspective:
-		- It requires to to use an OS level encryption available on most OS (Microsoft Windows, Linux)
+		- It requires to use an OS level encryption available on most OS (Microsoft Windows, Linux)
 		- It ensures that data is encrypted from from the OS perspective
 		- It's possible to use OS encryption + EC2 volume encryption at rest
 	- Snapshot: when an encrypted EBS snapshot is copied into another region: